sparecattil/SkyFare/README.md

 ### 8. Run Redis Server

-- Run the following command to run a local instance of the Redis Server
+- Run the following command to run a local instance of the Redis Server:

   ```bash
   redis-server